iamciera/music_history/README.md

 This is my attempt to keep track of new music albums I listen to.
 The only rating I give is LOVE or nothing, which is listed in a seperate list at the bottom of each year.

-From 2012 - June 15, 2016 I only listed songs released that year.
-In an attempt to keep track of albums that *are new to me*, no matter the year, I have started listeding all albums I listen to in a given year.
-If the album was not released in the year I listened, I specify the album release year in parentheses.
+From 2012 - June 15, 2016: Only listed songs released that year.

+June 15, 2016 - Present: In an attempt to keep track of albums that *are new to me*, no matter the year, I started listing all albums.
+I specify the year in parenthesis if the album was not a recent release.

 Music suggestions are appreciated.